 Methadone is one of the longest acting opioids.
-This makes it hard to abuse.
-Rather than getting people high, methadone saturates the brain’s opioid receptors slowly, over an extended period of time.
-This doesn’t mean that methadone is abuse-proof.
+In general, this makes it hard to abuse.
+Methadone saturates the brain’s opioid receptors slowly over an extended period rather than getting people high.
+However, it doesn’t mean that methadone is abuse-proof.

 What is Suboxone?